TeoMendoza/PedalogicalDocs/docs/On Boarding.md

     [Inject] public ILogger<OnBoardingComponent> Logger { get; set; } = default!;
 }
 ```

-In ASP.NET, using other sections of code outside of your folder scope requires direct reference/requesting of the functionality.
-Doing this requires a using statement.
-Sets of code are organized into namespaces.
-Essentially just a way to reference where your code is without having to reference the direct file path.
-Namespaces can encapsulate multiple files.
-So, if you wanted to access code, classes, etc, from our OnBoarding tutorial, you'd have to include a using statement referencing its namespace.
-The other using statements that we have included are required for making sure we do not get errors with the rest of the code chunk.
-In the code chunk, we define a public partial class that inherits from the ComponentBase class, a class provided by ASP.NET that allows for communicaiton between the backend and frontend file.
-The partial keyword ensures we can extend the class in other areas of the code, if needed.
-Typically it isn't needed, but it is a convention we follow.
-The [Inject] keywords are what we call Dependency Injection.
-Dependency Injection is a coding concept that essentially takes work away from the code youa re currently working, by asking for what it needs, rather than creating it interally.
-The inject keyword is handeled by .NET, where it in the background handles the creation & assignment of the required service.
-The {get;set;} keywords define basic get and set methods for the object, making it into a property.
-This is useful in many cases, first, it allows for reference of the variable in the .razor file, which we will demonstrate later.
-Additionally, it allows you define more complex/protected get and set methods easily, without having to fully flesh out a method for it.
-The default keyword tells .NET to initialize the varible with its default value, typically null, but not always.
-Regardless, .NET may complain and throw a warning, saying that the variable may be null.
-By adding the ! signature, we tell .NET that it won't be null by the time we use it.
-Now, for the actual things we are injecting, DbContextFactory is a service we use to build connections to the databse, Navigation Manager is a ASP.NET provided service that lets us navigate to different pages, and the Logger allows us to Log information for debugging and other similar purposes.
+In ASP.NET, using code that lives outside your current folder scope requires explicitly referencing it.
+You do this with a `using` statement.
+Code is organized into `namespace`s, which are labels that group related files.
+Namespaces let you reference code, classes, and methods without specifying a direct file path.

+The `using` statements at the top of the file import the namespaces required for this class to compile.

+In the code above, we define a `public partial class` that inherits from the `ComponentBase` class. `ComponentBase` is provided by ASP.NET and enables communication between backend logic and the frontend Razor file.
+The `partial` keyword allows the class definition to be split across multiple files if needed.
+While this is not always necessary, it is a convention we follow in Pedalogical.

+The `[Inject]` attributes demonstrate **dependency injection**.
+Dependency injection is a pattern where external services are provided by the framework, rather than being created manually inside your class.
+The .NET runtime creates and assigns these services for you.

+The `{ get; set; }` syntax defines properties, which allow values to be accessed and updated.
+Properties can be referenced directly in the Razor file, and you can add more complex logic later if needed.

+The `default` keyword initializes the variable with its default value, often null.
+Since .NET may warn about possible null values, the `!` operator tells the compiler that the value will not be null at runtime.

+Here is what the injected services do in this example:
+- `DbContextFactory` creates database contexts so you can talk to the database.
+- `NavigationManager` is an ASP.NET service that lets you navigate between pages.
+- `Logger` is used for logging, which helps with debugging and monitoring.

+---

-Next, go to the OnBoarding.razor file and remove the following:
+Next, go to the `OnBoarding.razor` file and remove the following code:

 ```html
 <div>
     <h1>Hello New Pedalogical Worker!</h1>
 </div>
 ```

-Now, insert this code underneath the @page:
+Replace it with this line, inserted directly beneath the `@page` directive:

 ```html
 @inherits AiTutor.Components.OnBoarding.OnBoardingComponent
 ```

-This connects the code from our .razor.cs file to our .razor file, allowing us to use the variables, methods, etc, within the backend file, in our frontend.
+This connects your `.razor.cs` file to your `.razor` file, which allows you to use the variables, methods, and services defined in the backend file inside the frontend file.

+## Step 6

-Step 6 - Now, lets expand on our new page.
-We will now explore using actual data and how logic involving it might actually look.
-Lets now navigate to the Models folder, its path is AiTutor/Data/Models.
-In the Models folder, create a new folder called OnBoarding.
-Next, create a file called Company.cs and another file called Worker.cs.
-In the Company.cs file, copy the following code:
+Now let us expand on our new page.
+We will start using actual data and see what logic involving it might look like.

+Navigate to the `AiTutor/Data/Models` folder.
+Inside the `Models` folder, create a new folder called `OnBoarding`.
+Next, create two files: `Company.cs` and `Worker.cs`.

+In the `Company.cs` file, add the following code:

 ```csharp
 namespace AiTutor.Data.Models.OnBoarding;